couchbaselabs/LiteServ-iOS/README.md

 revsLimit  |0             |Sets default max rev-tree depth for database (0 = using CBL default value) storage    |SQLite        |Set default storage engine: 'SQLite' or 'ForestDB' dbpasswords|Empty value   |Register passwords to open a database.
-Format: db1=pass1,db2=pass2,..
+Format: db1=pass1,db2=pass2,.. ssl			 |false         |Serve over SSL with the identity name as 'LiteServ'

 If running the app with XCode, you can select `Edit Scheme...` of the scheme you want to run and then setup your environment variables from there.
 If running the app by using the `xcrun` command, you can set the environment variables by using export command and prefix each variable with the `SIMCTL_CHILD_` as below: